 Chef Alan Peterson of My Chef Alan, LLC

 After spending 40 years in corporate life, Alan Peterson made a decision to retire and pursue his passion for cooking.
 However, he was sure that he did not want to be part of a restaurant, nor a large catering enterprise, so the Personal Chef business was perfect!
-Three years ago, after attending the United States Personal Chef Business Academy, Chef Alan secured his business license, joined the United States Personal Chef Association and launched My Chef Alan.
+Ten years ago, after attending the United States Personal Chef Business Academy, Chef Alan secured his business license, joined the United States Personal Chef Association and launched My Chef Alan.

 He preferred to rely on references and word of mouth more than advertising venues to help grow his business.
 Today, he could not be happier with how things have turned out, having established a returning base of clients and continual referrals, his reward is serving those who appreciate great food, the learning experience and express great satisfaction after a cooking session.